From Canva to Affinity: Why This Design Tool Acquisition Sparked User Backlash and Created New Opportunities

 To understand this storm, you need to understand what Affinity meant to its users.

 Affinity was not just software - it was a statement.
 When Adobe forced subscription-only pricing in 2013, countless designers felt betrayed.
-Adobe message was clear: pay monthly or get out.
-That is when Serif entered the market with Affinity and a bold promise: Pay once, own forever.
+Adobe's message was clear: pay monthly or get out.
+That's when Serif entered the market with Affinity and a bold promise: "Pay once, own forever."

 This was not just a pricing difference.
 It was a clash of values.
-Affinity users were not just buying features - they were buying freedom from subscription tyranny, a stance that said my tools, my rules.
+Affinity users were not just buying features - they were buying freedom from subscription tyranny, a stance that said "my tools, my rules."

 So when Canva - a 26 billion dollar company built on subscriptions - announced the acquisition, the first reaction was fear.
 Fear that history would repeat itself.
 Fear that everything they had chosen Affinity for would be betrayed.

-Facing intense backlash, the Affinity team quickly responded with four solemn pledges.
+Facing intense backlash, the Affinity team quickly responded with four "solemn pledges."

 Pledge one: Affinity would remain an independent brand with an independent team.
 Sounds good, but history tells us every acquisition starts this way.
 Then teams get dismantled, brands get marginalized, and eventually they quietly disappear.

-Pledge two: No forced subscriptions - at least not in the foreseeable future.
+Pledge two: No forced subscriptions - at least not in the "foreseeable future."
 Notice the wording.
-Foreseeable future is not forever.
+"Foreseeable future" is not "forever."
 It is leaving the door open for change.

 Pledge three: Existing V1/V2 perpetual licenses would remain valid.
 This one is concrete, but the real question is: will old versions still get updates?
+Security patches?
+Feature improvements?

 Then, in October 2025, Canva dropped a bombshell - they made Affinity completely free.

 Yes, you read that right.
 A professional design suite that used to cost money is now free.
-Photo, Designer, and Publisher merged into a single Affinity by Canva app, available to everyone at no cost.
+Photo, Designer, and Publisher merged into a single "Affinity by Canva" app, available to everyone at no cost.
+The design world was stunned.

 The Business Logic Behind Free